The Blog Social

 Pinterest works especially well if:

-• You write SEO-optimized blog posts
+• You write SEO-optimised blog posts

 • Your niche solves searchable problems